 Other uses of the rootless chord rule is of course for soloing and improvisation. you may choose to apply a rootless voicing over a 251 progression.

-If you’d like to check out better uses of rootless chord voicings, my best recommendation would be listening to Bill Evans’ work.
+If you’d like to check out uses of rootless chord voicings in recorded music, my best recommendation would be listening to Bill Evans’ work.

 Sunday at the Village Vanguard (1961) by the Bill Evans is renowned for being one of the best live jazz albums of all time, and features the late great Scott LaFaro on Bass duties.